About the Mona Lisa Touch Laser.

 What is an Off-Label Use of a Device?

-Why do we use the Selene Touch laser?
+Why do we use the Mona Lisa Touch laser?

 Not in our office.
-A full treatment regimen is typically three visits.
+Our Mona Lisa treatment is typically 25% cheaper than other laser centers.
 We want all women to get the full treatment and therefore get the full benefits.
 So, how do we do that?
-We do the third treatment for free.
+When extra treatments are needed, they are free.
+When both internal and external treatment is needed, the external treatment is free.